Working from home has changed the real estate game and represents a lifestyle shift that many have fully embraced.

 What Will Happen With Interest Rates next?

 Most would-be homebuyers realize that current low rates are worth capitalizing on.
 Some borrowers may want to lock in a mortgage immediately, but could rates get even lower?
-Here are a few reasons we might see even more cuts in interest rates:

 A Struggling Economy